brico-labs/SmartAnything/README.md

 The servo has a metal wire attached to it that goes out of the box through an small hole so when the servo moves it pulls from the wire.
 ![out](./assets/out.jpg "out")

-On the other end of the wire there is a keytool ring that will trigger the closing mechanism of the cage.
+On the other end of the wire there is a keytool ring that will trigger the closing mechanism of the cage when is pulled.
 ![pull](./assets/pull.jpg "pull")

 I fixed the box to the cage using the handles of the cage that magically fit around the box.